 Mobile users leave quickly when pages load slowly, text is hard to read, or navigation is confusing.
 Mobile users expect fast and simple experiences.

-8. How does mobile experience affect local search results?
+8. How does mobile traffic affect local search results?

 Most local searches happen on mobile devices.
-A poor mobile experience reduces visibility and conversions for location-based and service businesses.
+Poor mobile traffic reduces visibility and conversions for location-based and service businesses.

-9. Can a website rank well with good desktop design but poor mobile experience?
+9. Can a website rank well with good desktop design but poor mobile traffic?

 No. Even if a desktop site performs well, poor mobile usability can hurt rankings due to mobile-first indexing and lower engagement signals.

-10. How can businesses improve mobile experience for SEO?
+10. How can businesses improve mobile traffic for SEO?

 Businesses should focus on fast loading times, clear content structure, easy navigation, and mobile-friendly design to improve SEO and user satisfaction.